 This blew my mind away.
 During my singleton pregnancy, I had heard and practiced the importance of exercise.
-I was encouraged to exercise throughout pregnancy to better improve my health throughout those months.
+I was encouraged to exercise throughout the pregnancy to better improve my health during those months.

 As always, check with your doctor about your own physical needs, since yours might differ from mine.
-But I learned that my twin vs singleton pregnancy posed different risks.
+But I learned that a twin pregnancy poses different risks.

-For one thing, our bodies are hard at work making two babies, not one.
-Between rest and exercise, resting became more important than over-extending myself.
+For one thing, your body is hard at work making two babies, not one.
+Between rest and exercise, rest became more important than over-extending yourself.

-And second, my twin pregnancy came with its own set of complications that exercise could worsen.
-Whereas exercise was a positive factor in my singleton pregnancy, it became a risk with my twin one.
+And second, a twin pregnancy can come with its own set of complications that exercise could worsen.
+Whereas exercise is often a positive factor in a singleton pregnancy, it can become a risk with a twin one.

 4. Increased risks and more prenatal visits

-No matter how healthy you may be, once you’re carrying twins, you’re automatically considered a high-risk pregnancy.
+No matter how healthy you may be, carrying twins means you’re automatically considered a high-risk pregnancy.
 Our bodies aren’t meant to carry more than one baby, no matter how common it is to give birth to multiples.

-So, while you may have seen your doctor once a month for a singleton pregnancy, you might see her every two weeks in the beginning.
-If you’re like me, you might even need to see your doctor several times a week if you run into complications she needs to monitor.
+So, while a singleton mom might see her your doctor once a month for the first few months, you might see her every two weeks.
+And if you’re like me, you might even need to see your doctor several times a week if you run into complications she needs to monitor.

 I also received more sonograms with the twins than I ever did with my first.
-My singleton pregnancy included a total of three sonograms, but I’d get a sonogram at nearly every visit.
-This isn’t so much so I’d have mementos as it was to monitor my babies’ growth.
+My singleton pregnancy included a total of three sonograms, but with the twins, I’d get a sonogram at nearly every visit.
+This isn’t so much for the sake of having mementos as it was to monitor the babies’ growth.

 5. More time resting

-Pregnancy—especially a twin one—is deceiving.
+A twin pregnancy is deceiving.
 It seems silly to feel tired when it doesn’t look like we’re doing anything, but our bodies are working at a tremendous pace creating two babies.
 So much so that we feel exhausted even if all we’ve done is sit at our desks all day.

 Think about it this way: Your body needs a total of 600 extra calories a day to make your babies.
 That’s a lot of energy it’s using!
-Imagine exercising long enough to burn off 600 calories every day and you can see why your body needs to rest.
+Imagine exercising long enough to burn 600 calories every day, and you can see why your body feels exhausted.